loda-lang/loda-programs/programs/oeis/list2.md

 * [A219529](http://oeis.org/A219529) ([L05 program](219/A219529.asm)): Coordination sequence for 3.3.4.3.4 Archimedean tiling.
 * [A219621](http://oeis.org/A219621) ([L18 program](219/A219621.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and columns, 0..2 n X 2 array.
 * [A219721](http://oeis.org/A219721) ([L21 program](219/A219721.asm)): Expansion of (1+7*x+5*x^2+7*x^3+x^4)/(1-x-x^4+x^5).
+* [A219768](http://oeis.org/A219768) ([L123 program](219/A219768.asm)): Number of n X 3 arrays of the minimum value of corresponding elements and their horizontal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and columns, 0..1 n X 3 array.
 * [A219846](http://oeis.org/A219846) ([L14 program](219/A219846.asm)): Number of n X 2 arrays of the minimum value of corresponding elements and their horizontal or antidiagonal neighbors in a random, but sorted with lexicographically nondecreasing rows and nonincreasing columns, 0..2 n X 2 array.
 * [A219977](http://oeis.org/A219977) ([L13 program](219/A219977.asm)): Expansion of 1/(1+x+x^2+x^3).
 * [A220000](http://oeis.org/A220000) ([L14 program](220/A220000.asm)): Sixty fourths of an inch in thousandths, rounded to nearest integer.